captionpoint/CaptionPoint-Server/public/will.md

 That’s the miracle of it.
 ---
 ## HENRY:
-The fairies aren’t real but the feeling is.
+The fairies aren’t real, but the feeling is.
 ---
 ## HENRY:
-And it comes to us here, player and groundling alike,
+And it comes to us here, player and groundling alike.
 ---
 ## HENRY:
-again and again here.
+Again and again…here.
 ---
 ## HENRY:
 Your favorite story just ended?